-- All students riding on the bus will exit from the west main entrance. - Students who will be walking or picked up will exit from the east gym entrance. - If arrangements for your child will be different from normal please notify the office.
+- All students riding on the bus or going to the high school will exit from the west main entrance. - Students who will be walking or picked up will exit from the east gym entrance. - Students using crosswalks to cross the highway will exit at the south gym doors. - If arrangements for your child will be different from normal please notify the office.